by Nomad

 As we have seen, Savage’s expertise in herbs and healthy living is not what Masters promotes above all else.
 What people like Masters cherish Savage’s penchant for making incendiary statements like:

-"90 percent of the people on the Nobel Committee are into child pornography and molestation, according to the latest scientific studies"
+"90 percent of the people on the Nobel Committee are into child pornography and molestation, according to the latest scientific studies"or

 “U.S. Senate "more vicious and more histrionic than ever, specifically because women have been injected into" it”